SSTA

 25. Complaints

-forwarded under the Secretary’s signature or in his or her absence the Club
+Club Committee and forwarded under the Secretary’s signature or in his or her

-behavior of any type that have been brought to the attention of the Executive
+unsportsmanlike behavior of any type that have been brought to the attention of

-Committee will be used with a minimum of 1 point up to a maximum of 6 points
+the Executive Committee will be used with a minimum of 1 point up to a maximum

-being recorded against a player if the above behavior is proved.
-The number of
+of 6 points being recorded against a player if the above behavior is proved.

-penalty demerit points will be determined by the Executive and will depend on
+The number of penalty demerit points will be determined by the Executive and

 When a player reaches 6 demerit points, he/she will be